 Once the board examinations are over, the engineering and architecture aspirants would be appearing for JEE (Joint Entrance Exam).
-With around 14 lakh students and 1500 centers in the country and overseas, the exam is planned to be held on 2nd April 2018 (Offline) and 8th and 9th April (Online) 2017.
+With around 14 lakh students and 1500 centres in the country and overseas, the exam is planned to be held on 2nd April 2018 (Offline) and 8th and 9th April (Online) 2017.
 For being eligible in JEE Advanced 2018, around 2.2 lakh top candidates would be assessed on performance basis in JEE Mains 2018 (Paper 1) including all the categories.

 - It is advisable that students should revisit the concepts that are connected to the problem and see how it could be used for the problem insight.
 Also, applying them in the real-life scenarios would be helpful in the preparation.